-2014 Work Activities:
+2015 Work Activities:

-- 1. Staff will complete preliminary work on Request for Proposals and other necessary documentation.
+- Staff will complete preliminary work on Request for Proposals and other necessary documentation.
 Request for Proposals will be distributed, consultant selection procedures will be followed, and contracts will be prepared and executed.
-Staff will be responsible for contract preparation, contract execution, and project management. - Staff will request approval from the MPO committees of the implementation of special studies as identified in the UPWP.
+Staff will be responsible for contract preparation, contract execution, and project management. - 2.
+Staff will request approval from the MPO committees of the implementation of special studies as identified in the UPWP.
 Work under this task may include coordination of meetings, budget preparation, and special analysis. - 3.
 Staff will undertake required activities necessary to administer, manage and complete the following projects and studies to the extent of budgeted funding: - a.
 Finish an interchange options study for I-90 Exit 59 (La Crosse Street). - b.
-Create a Metropolitan Planning Organization website.
+Create a Metropolitan Planning Organization website. - c.

-- c.
 Finish the Meade County Comprehensive Transportation Plan Update (limited to the area within the Metropolitan Planning Area). - d.
-Finish the Box Elder Comprehensive Transportation Plan. - e.
-Finish the Rapid City Comprehensive Plan (limited to the transportation element of the Plan). - f.
-Conduct a study to update the Long Range Transportation Plan. - g.
-Finish a Long Range Transportation Plan Market Research Study. - h.
-Finish an Origin/Destination Study to validate transportation model.
+Finish the Box Elder Strategic Transportation Plan. - e.
+Finish a study to update the Long Range Transportation Plan. - f.
+Update aerial photography for Metropolitan Planning Area.